anurag2506/Filtering-Methods/README.md

+<b>COLLABORATIVE FILTERING METHODS VS CONTENT-BASED FILTERING METHODS</B>

-: Recommendation datasets are collections of data used to develop Recommendation systems like Movie/music/books/social-media content.
+Recommendation datasets are collections of data used to develop Recommendation systems like Movie/music/books/social-media content.
 These are based on personalized choices.
 These datasets have specific features:

 1. User data(age, preferences, demographics etc.)
 For eg. A content creator can address people in the age-group of 18-22, is focused on sports and can live in the US.